Did you ever get so engrossed in a project that you didn’t want to stop working on it?

-Whether it was family history, or a favorite car model, a musical instrument, a specific artist, or even collectible brass picture buttons from the Victorian era (Phil…), could you put a performance piece together surrounding your area of interest?
+Whether it was family history, a favorite car, a musical instrument, a specific artist, or even something as random as collectible brass picture buttons from the Victorian era, could you put a performance piece together surrounding your area of interest?

 Think about it.

-There are organizations out there whose missions involve educating and inspiring the public about (fill in the blank with whatever you were researching).
+There are organizations out there whose missions involve educating and inspiring the public about (fill in the blank with whatever your project was).

 Most of these groups have not-for-profit status, meaning they can write grants to fund special projects and public programs.